Binbose/keras-layer-normalization-rnn/README.md

 # Notes
 For the LSTM layer, this implementation works with the ```implementaion=1``` and ```implementation=0``` flag.
 For GRU only ```implementation=1``` is supported.

+# TODO
+Think of better names for the flags